hyperjeff/NameSpace/README.md

 It may surprise you how it improves your ability to keep your computer life organized, especially if you have many different projects in flight at the same time.

-### Operating Instructions:
+### Operating Notes:

 * "Customize Names" brings up a preference window to edit the names.
-You can also reorder names by dragging them up/down
+You can also reorder names by dragging them up/down.
-* To add / remove Spaces, use the system's built-in techniques, and this app should (perhaps after a delay) reflect the new setup, though you'll probably have to also assign a hotkey to any new spaces
+* To add / remove Spaces, use the system's built-in techniques, and this app should (perhaps after a delay) reflect the new setup, though you'll probably have to also assign a hotkey to any new spaces.
+* If you would like it, the app can create a set of folders (kept in `~/Spaces`) for your convenience, to associated a folder with each space.
+Seems silly, but I find it very handy.
+I store aliases of folders, links, temp files, etc, relevant to a particular Space.

 ### Hotkeys, even while the app is in the background: